useverto/uwu/docs/OVERVIEW.md

 `uwu` is when you want to:

 * Prevent malicious code execution.
-* Scope arbitary code from it's outer enviornment.
+* Scope arbitary code from its outer enviornment.

 ### Usage